-State-facilitated Workplace Retirement Programs: What Your Business Should Know
+State-facilitated Workplace Retirement Programs: What Businesses Should Know

 Over half of U.S. states have enacted legislation requiring private-sector businesses of a certain size to participate in a state-facilitated IRA program if they don’t currently offer an employee retirement plan.
 Businesses that don’t comply could potentially incur state penalties.
 Employers can choose a retirement plan from a non-government provider as long as it meets state requirements.

 Across America, many states are experiencing a retirement savings crisis.
-For example, in Connecticut, 600,000 working people still have no access to retirement plans.
+For example, in Connecticut, 600,000 working people in private industries still have no access to retirement plans.
 In New York State, that number is in the millions.
-The Federal Reserve reports that roughly a quarter of non-retired adults have no retirement savings.
+The Federal Reserve reports that financial well-being declined and 35% of those surveyed said they were worse off than the year before, while only 31% of non-retirees from the 2023 survey thought their retirement plan was on track — down 9% from the year before1.

-To deal with this crisis, nine states and two cities have enacted legislation and five have been fully implemented.
-Of the enacted states, almost all are mandatory except for Massachusetts, New Mexico, Vermont, and Washington.
+To deal with this crisis, 18 states and two cities have enacted legislation and nine have been fully implemented programs.
+Of the enacted states, almost all are mandatory except for Massachusetts, which has proposed legislation to make it mandatory for for-profit businesses, as well as New Mexico and Washington.

-Fully implemented and active—California, Illinois, Massachusetts (for non-profits), Oregon, and Washington
+Fully implemented and active: California, Colorado, Connecticut, Illinois, Maryland, Massachusetts (for non-profits), Oregon, Virginia, and Washington

 State Retirement Programs, at a Glance

 If your business already offers a workplace retirement plan, you may register for an exemption from the state retirement program.
-If you have a business without a retirement plan, however, you will need to comply with the state’s program requirements or risk potential penalties.
+If you have a business without a retirement plan, however, you might need to comply with the state’s (and/or the state where your employees work) program requirements or risk potential penalties.
 While every state is different, most state-facilitated retirement programs:

 - Are designed as Roth individual retirement accounts (IRAs)

-- May be mandated for businesses of a certain size
+- May be mandated for businesses employing a certain number of employees

 - Use investment firms and investments chosen by the state